learn-co-curriculum/hash-table/README.md

 Just about every language has an implementation of this data structure!

 Hashes are used for storing key-value pairs.
-This allows for quick retrieval of data — the Big O for accessing a value in a hash is constant time: O(n).
+This allows for quick retrieval of data — the Big O for accessing a value in a hash is constant time: O(1).
 But how does it work under the hood?

 ## Hash Functions